 The IBC, in conjunction with the University's Environmental Health and Safety Department, will establish, monitor adherence with, and periodically review procedures, Federal and State regulations, and best management practices for the safe use of rsNA and bio hazardous materials.
 The IBC will provide oversight for rsNA activities as specified in the NIH Guidelines.
 All persons using rsNA and/or bio hazardous materials at the University, or in activities sponsored by the University, will be responsible for compliance with the NIH Guidelines, the BMBL, all applicable governmental rules and regulations and the University's policies, procedures and guidelines.

-The IBC will operate administratively under the purview of the Vice Chancellor for Research and report directly to the Office of Research Integrity.
+The IBC will operate administratively under the purview of the Vice Chancellor of Infrastructure and Sustainability and report directly to the Office of Strategic Resources and Support.
 Governance, membership, member training, meeting conduct and functions of the IBC will comply with the NIH Guidelines and any other applicable government rules and regulations.

 The Chair and Committee Members will be appointed by the Vice Chancellor for Research upon recommendation of the Research Integrity Officer and the Biosafety Safety Officer (BSO).
 The BSO is an employee of the University's Environmental Health and Safety Department and a voting member of the IBC.